dpgithub87/WebCrawler/README.md

 - Introduce a queuing mechanism (e.g., URL Frontier) to manage the crawling process more efficiently.
 - Integrate `robots.txt` for honoring website-specific crawling rules.
 - Rate Limiting Rules per Website: Implement rate limiting to avoid overloading the target website and to comply with its usage policies.
 This can be done using targeted queues with specific rules tied to each website.

-### Parallel Processing at Kubernetes layer

-- Implement the crawler-executor as a Cron job or as a deployment pod to monitor a queue for new sites, enabling parallel crawling.

 ### Advanced Content Extraction
 - Scraping Specific Content: Implement options to scrape and structure specific data such as titles, meta descriptions, headers, images, and other custom elements based on user-specified selectors or patterns.